gakuranman/genesis-simple-portfolio/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a portfolio to any WordPress theme, with support for the Genesis framework.
+Adds a portfolio custom post type to any WordPress theme, with support for the Genesis framework.

 == Description ==